gholler-sopra/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 ### Steps to upload database driver

-In order to use this accelerator to connect supported databases, there is a need to upload corresponding driver in cdap.
+In order to use this accelerator to connect supported databases, you need to upload corresponding driver in cdap.

-Driver jar can be downloaded from internet.
-Please refer below table for tested driver versions
+Driver jar can be downloaded from the internet.
+Please refer the following table for tested driver versions:

 ```
 +===========================+